Raheimkhn/Sudoku-Solver/README.md

 # Sudoku-Solver
-This is the project done from the Geeks for Geeks self paced course.
+This is the project done from the Geeks for Geeks DSA with JAVA self paced course.